-- 4 This is different from \$2,756,490,000 included in the Annual Report as of June 30, 2021.
-In the Annual Report, the \$3,076,000 interest portion of the \$4,735,000 contribution made by Sacramento Metropolitan Fire, and \$5,000 of miscellaneous income and federal tax credit, as described in footnote 6, were classified as investment income. - 5 This is different from \$304,312,000 included in the Annual Report as of June 30, 2020.
-In the Annual Report, the \$2,939,000 interest portion of the \$3,531,000 contribution made by Sacramento Metropolitan Fire, as described in footnote 7, was classified as investment income. - 6 We have classified the \$3,076,000 interest contribution and \$117,000 principal contribution made by Sacramento Metropolitan Fire, a non-active employer, during 2020/2021 as well as the \$2,618,000 receivable contributions due from Sacramento Metropolitan Fire in the "Other" category.
-We have also classified \$5,000 of miscellaneous income and federal tax credit in the "Other" category.
-This is done to anticipate that the NPL for the active employers to be disclosed later in our GASBS 68 actuarial valuation as of June 30, 2022 will be allocated using the employer contributions excluding the total \$5,811,000 contribution made and miscellaneous income and federal tax credit received during 2020/2021.
-We are including the \$5,000 in miscellaneous income and federal tax credit based on our understanding that such amount is recognized immediately as of the June 30, 2021 measurement date. - 7 We have classified the \$2,939,000 interest contribution made by Sacramento Metropolitan Fire, a non-active employer, during 2019/2020 as well as the \$1,911,000 receivable contributions due from Sacramento Metropolitan Fire in the "Other" category.
-We have also classified \$264,000 made by UC Davis in the "Other" Category for contributions made due to outstanding pension liabilities.
-This is done to anticipate that the NPL for the active employers to be disclosed later in our GASBS 68 actuarial valuation as of June 30, 2021 will be allocated using the employer contributions excluding the total \$5,114,000 contribution made during 2019/2020. - 8 Covered payroll represents compensation earnable and pensionable compensation.
+We have classified the \$1,775,000 interest contribution made by Sacramento Metropolitan Fire, a non-active employer, during 2022/2023 as well as the \$10,573,829 receivable contributions due from Sacramento Metropolitan Fire, in the "Other" category.
+We have also classified \$41,000 of miscellaneous income and federal tax credit in the "Other" category.
+This is done to anticipate that the NPL for the active employers to be disclosed later in our GASBS 68 actuarial valuation as of June 30, 2024 will be allocated using the employer contributions excluding the total \$12,349,000 contributions made and

+- miscellaneous income and federal tax credit received during 2022/2023.
+Following last year's practice, we have continued to treat the \$41,000 in miscellaneous income and federal tax credit as an amount to be recognized immediately as of the June 30, 2023 measurement date. - We have classified the \$2,941,000 interest contribution made by Sacramento Metropolitan Fire, a non-active employer, during 2021/2022 as well as the \$(17,275,000) offset to receivable contributions due from Sacramento Metropolitan Fire, in the "Other" category.
+We have also classified \$49,000 of miscellaneous income and federal tax credit in the "Other" category.
+This is done to anticipate that the NPL for the active employers to be disclosed later in our GASBS 68 actuarial valuation as of June 30, 2023 will be allocated using the employer contributions excluding the total \$(14,334,000) offset to contributions made and miscellaneous income and federal tax credit received during 2021/2022.
+Following the prior year's practice, we have continued to treat the \$49,000 in miscellaneous income and federal tax credit as an amount to be recognized immediately as of the June 30, 2022 measurement date. - 6 Covered payroll represents compensation earnable and pensionable compensation.
 Only compensation earnable and pensionable compensation that would possibly go into the determination of the retirement benefits are included.